gjtorikian/html-pipeline/UPGRADING.md

 The following filters were removed:

 - `AutolinkFilter`: this is handled by [Commonmarker](https://www.github.com/gjtorikian/commonmarker) and can be disabled/enabled through the `MarkdownFilter`'s `context` hash
-- `SyntaxHighlightFilter`: this is handled by [Commonmarker](https://www.github.com/gjtorikian/commonmarker) and can be disabled/enabled through the `MarkdownFilter`'s `context` hash
 - `SanitizationFilter`: this is handled by [Selma](https://www.github.com/gjtorikian/selma); configuration can be done through the `sanitization_config` hash

 - `EmailReplyFilter`